cameo88/CyberSecurity/Web_Vulnerabilities/WebVulnerabilities_15.md

-# Unit 15 Homework
+# Unit 15

 ## Overview

-In this homework scenario, you will continue as an application security engineer at Replicants.
+In this scenario, we will continue as an application security engineer at Replicants.
 Replicants created several new web applications and would like you to continue testing them for vulnerabilities.
 Additionally, your manager would like you to research and test a security tool called **BeEF** in order to understand the impact it could have on the organization if Replicants was targeted with this tool.

 ### Lab Environment